 Is the Tdap vaccine safe for pregnant women and their babies?
-That’s a really good question every single woman who gets pregnant will eventually have to face.
+This is an issue that literally every single pregnant woman will eventually have to face.
 I’ve kept my distance with my stance on this vaccine for some time, but when I saw a study in Pediatrics this month that was an embarrassment to all that is science and the good common sense of the female brain, I couldn’t keep my thoughts to myself.
-(Good thing I have a blog for times such as these.)

 They performed the “study” and then EXCLUDED from their DATA the following: multiples, women with no prenatal care, the unvaccinated (which um … are your legit controls), babies missing gestational ages, premature infants, babies with birth defects, babies without hospital records, babies who died during hospitalization, babies with 16 external causes of death, babies who were hospitalized, and babies whose mothers received other live vaccines during pregnancy.